 Doctoral students advance to candidacy upon passing the written and oral comprehensive examinations and filing an approved dissertation proposal, and submitting all the required paperwork for the dissertation proposal to the Graduate School.
+Because the term Doctoral Candidate has a specific institutional connotation, doctoral students may not use the term 'Doctoral Candidate' until this status is documented by the Graduate School.

-Upon meeting all requirements for the doctoral candidacy, the Office of the Registrar is authorized to change all prior grades for 797 hours to "S".
+Upon meeting all requirements for the doctoral candidacy, the Graduate School notifies the Office of the Registrar is authorized to change all prior grades for 797 hours to "S".